*** Go fast! Go Express! ***

 • Be on time for the meet to allow for check-in and warm-ups.

-• Warm-ups for each team will precede the meet, with the host team swimming first.
-The Coach will provide you with a warm-up instruction and when to begin your warm-ups.
+• Warm-ups for each team will precede the meet, with the host team swimming first usually around 4:30 p.m.
+The Coach will provide you with warm-up instructions and when to begin.

-• After both teams have warmed-up, and the National Anthem is sung and the meet begins!
+• After both teams have warmed-up and the National Anthem is sung, the meet begins!

-• Swimmers should monitor events and arrive to the clerk of the course when events are posted.
+• Swimmers should monitor events and go to the clerk of the course when their event number is posted.

 • If you are in a relay, DO NOT LEAVE the relay assembly area until you are lining up for the heat.

-• Meets are projected to last five hours.
+• Meets are projected to last four to five hours.
 Most events for younger children will be completed earlier in the meet.

-• Before leaving the meet, check with a coach to see if you’re needed for a relay at the end of the meet.
+• Before leaving the meet, check with a coach to see if you’re needed for any final relays.

 Meet Signups:

-• Prior to each meet, the coaches will communicate to each swimmer the events they are “legal” to swim and the swimmer will then be responsible to for signing up for desired events.
-Sign up sheets are online through our website.
-In the event a swimmer is unable to attend practice, swimmers should notify the Head Coach.
-Swimmers can designate every event they would like to swim, but will only be able to swim a maximum of three individual events and three relays.
+• A few days prior to a meet, the swimmer should discuss with the coaches which events (strokes) they may be “legal” to swim.
+The swimmer and parent will then be responsible to for signing up for their desired events.
+Sign-ups for a swim meet are online through our website or the SwimTopia app.
+By RSL rules, swimmers will only be able to swim a maximum of three individual events and up to three relays.
+Relay teams are put together by the coaches, but a swimmer should indicate at sign-up if they are available/interested in being considered for a relay event.
 The events each swimmer will swim are ultimately determined by the coaches.

 Entry Limitations for Dual Meets: